vivasvan1/vivasvan_cheatsheet/source/content/bash/index.rst

-.. index:: ! dokku
+.. index:: ! bash

-Dokku
+Bash
 =============

 These are just things I always find myself looking up, so I try to